fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/copilot-mto.md

 ### Sample scripts

-Retrieve your multi-tenant organization’s Teams configuration by using the following code:
+Retrieve your multitenant organization’s Teams configuration by using the following code:

 ```powershell
 Get-CsTeamsMultiTenantOrganizationConfiguration